 Dynamic product recommendations from webshops

 Automated product recommendations are a powerful feature.
 It can drive repeat customer visits to the webshop, and increase conversion.
 How does it work?
 In a nutshell: “Products” section automatically pulls in product images from the marketer’s e-commerce site, features them in an email and links them back to the product.
+This is very interesting ecommerce email marketing functionality.

 E.g. Feature “you might also like” products in an ad-hoc campaign that are likely to be relevant to the customer.
 Or offer a matching outfit with “complete the look” after purchase.